Privacy policy

 When transferring personal data to third countries, we usually rely on one of the following:

-- Contractual safeguards: We may use specific contracts approved by the European Commission, the UK Government, or any other relevant governmental body to safeguard personal data.
+• Contractual safeguards: We may use specific contracts approved by the European Commission, the UK Government, or any other relevant governmental body to safeguard personal data.
 The contracts that we usually rely on are referred to as “Standard Contractual Clauses” or “SCCs”, although we may from time to time use other approved mechanisms.
 To find out more about the SCCs we use, please see here (EU) and here (UK).
-You can also contact us using the contact details set out in the How to contact us? section.
+You can also contact us using the contact details set out in the Support section.

 How long do we keep your personal data for?